udoniyor/projectb/README.md

 Tips
 ============
-If you are having trouble installing via pip, try installing scipy and numpy prior the commands.
+If you are having trouble installing via pip, try installing scipy and numpy with package manager on UNIX based systems.
 For more details on how to install SciPy stack on your machine look [here](http://www.scipy.org/install.html)

 If you are on Windows and having troubles with pip, try [Anaconda](http://continuum.io/downloads).
 It includes numpy and scipy, therefore